 Day 5-9: Nile Cruise from Luxor to Aswan

 Based on our research, a five day Nile cruise (which included accommodation, transportation, all meals, and a private professional guide), was the best ‘bang for our buck’.
 We paid $395 CAD each for all of this on a high-end boat and found it both comfortable and relaxing.
 Plus, we lucked in and had the world’s best guide, Abdul for each daily excursion.
+Without a doubt, the Nile Cruise was my favourite part of my 2 weeks in Egypt.

 The excursion starts around 8am, so you will have time to get back from the hot air balloon ride and have breakfast before you start.
 For the five-day cruise, you will explore Luxor, Edfu, and Aswan.
 Included in the cruise itinerary are the following sites: